 #2: Keep the Bugs Away!

+Wondering how to keep stored clothes fresh?
 Moths or silverfish can be attracted to smells left on clothing, which is another reason to wash them before storage.
 If you’re thinking of putting mothballs in with your clothing, don’t.
 They contain harmful chemicals and leave an unpleasant odor.
 Instead, try adding oil or satchels that contain lavender or cedar.
 Not only are these more natural, chemical-free alternatives to mothballs, but they’ll make your clothes smell nice.
-And opening a container only to be greeted by a whiff of lavender or cedar is a lovely way to welcome each fall.
+And opening a garage clothes storage container only to be greeted by a whiff of lavender or cedar is a lovely way to welcome each fall.

 #3: Place Each Garment in the Right Storage Container